To rescue desperate homeless children from the streets of Kenya, where drugs, violence and prostitution are rife.

-In Gilgil, the Trust is headed by Mary Coulson, (pictured here at the opening of the new Centre) whose energy, compassion and determination to improve the lot of local children led to her founding Restart in 2008, and hence to its profound impact on so many young lives, and the wider community.
+In Gilgil, the Trust is headed by Mary Coulson MBE, (pictured above with HE The British High Commissioner, at the opening of the new Centre in 2015) whose energy, compassion and determination to improve the lot of local children led to her founding Restart in 2008, and hence to its profound impact on so many young lives, and the wider community.

 Restart now looks after over 100 children, aged from a just few months old, in a new orphanage (opened in 2014) providing food, shelter, welfare and education.
 Most of our children have suffered severe, often sexual, abuse and deprivation, all have significant emotional issues.
 It can take many months of love and care before they get over the hand to mouth existence they were leading on the streets, and are able to enjoy a more settled life in the Restart Centre.